azure-octo/dapr-apim-demo/README.md

 #### Echo Service Policy

-To define individual operation-level policies, we will start with policy to expose the `echo` method on `echo-service` service:
+To expose the `echo` operation method on `echo-service` service we will create a policy that "in-lines" the global policy (`<base />`) and set backend service for incoming request:

 ```xml
 <policies>